MANTRA-Chain/mantrachain/x/xfeemarket/README.md

 ## PostHandler

-The custom `PostHandler` refunds tips to fee payer and burns the required minimum fees.
+The custom `PostHandler` refunds tips to fee payer and burns/locks the required minimum fees.
+The minimum fees is burned if it is the default fee denom and locked otherwise.

 ## State